-The Trust will not tolerate any form of racist, cultural, religious, sexist, misogynistic, ableist, biphobic, homophobic and/or transphobic discrimination, bullying and harassment in any of our services, whether from service users and patients, members of the public, or those working on behalf of the Trust.
+The trust will not tolerate any form of racist, cultural, religious, sexist, misogynistic, ableist, biphobic/ homophobic/ transphobic discrimination, bullying or harassment in any of our services, whether from service users and patients, members of the public, or those working on behalf of the trust.
 Action will always be taken where this occurs.
 To report an incident of discrimination, bullying or harassment, see below for details.

 Each year, we will publish how our activities as a service provider and employer affect people with different protected characteristics, and we will review, set and publish our equality objectives at least every four years.

-If you need more information in relation to any aspect of our Trust approach to Diversity and Inclusion, please email: Diversity@Combined.nhs.uk or telephone 0300 123 1535 ext.
+If you need more information in relation to any aspect of our approach to diversity and inclusion, please email: Diversity@Combined.nhs.uk or telephone 0300 123 1535 ext.
 2814.